maxxx580/elastic-object-detection-and-monitor-dashboard/README.md

 ## Assumption
 * Image Format: this application only accept format accepted by open cv framework.
 The format should be explictly identified as file extension.
 * Image Size: the expected image size is less than 3MB.
 Larger image will results in degrading performance.
-* TPS Limit: the single host is expected to process 1 transaction per second.